penninesoaringclub/newsletter/content/posts/2026-03/index.md

 ### Representing the Club International

 "As a top UK pilot and relentless competitor, our winner has had an exceptionally busy season on the global stage.
 His year began with a trip to China for the Paragliding World Cup (PWC), followed by a double-header in North Macedonia.
-After competing in the Flymaster Open, he stayed on for the British & Dutch Championships, where he delivered a standout performance—finishing 5th overall and taking the title of 1st Brit.
+After competing in the Flymaster Open, he stayed on for the British & Dutch Championships, where he delivered a standout performance—finishing 5th overall and taking the title of 1st Brit."

 Winner Richard Butterworth